zlpure/Machine-Learning--Coursera/README.md

 ## My Solution of Assignments of Machine-Learning on Coursera
-This is my solution of the assignments of Machine-Learning on Coursera.
+This is my solution to the assignments of Machine-Learning on Coursera.
 [Machine-Learning on Coursera](https://www.coursera.org/learn/machine-learning/home/welcome) is a classical class, whose advisor is Andrew Ng.
-When you finish this class, you'll know how to select the right algorithm for the right job, as well as become expert at 'debugging' and figuring out how to improve a learning algorithm's performance.
+When you finish this class, you'll know how to select the right algorithm for the specifical machine learning tasks, as well as become an expert at 'debugging' and figuring out how to improve a learning algorithm's performance.
-And there are also many interesting machine learning problems: anti-spam, image recognition, clustering, building recommender systems
+And there are also many interesting machine learning problems shown is the course: anti-spam, image recognition, clustering, building recommender systems, etc.
 ******
-**Note:** If you consult my code that you may want to incorporate into your strategy or algorithm, so long as you clearly cite your sources in your code and your writeup.
+**Note:** If you consult my source codes that you may want to incorporate into your algorithm or system, you should clearly cite references in your codes.
+******
 **BTW:** I have got Grade Achieved: 99.6% on this class.
 This is the snapshot of my [certificate](https://www.coursera.org/account/accomplishments/certificate/5ZRHYV6JF6AN)
 ******
 ## Table of Contents